Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Conclusion

-Firstly, we found that instantaneous spatial asymptotic boundary conditions on Yang-Mills fields that ensure finiteness of energy only directly lead to requirements on tangent vectors $\alpha_A\in T_AQ$ and on the curvatures $F(A)$ of the connections $A\in Q$.
-However, as we want the domain of the Lagrangian to be the tangent bundle $TQ$ to the configuration space $Q$ of Yang-Mills fields, we need to also impose some asymptotic fall-off behavior on the gauge fields $A\in Q$ themselves.
-We have shown that it is not enough to require that gauge fields become flat at infinity, since this would still allow for non-zero tangent vectors $\alpha_A$ at infinity, which would spoil the finiteness of energy and action.
+Choosing one Dirichlet boundary condition corresponds to imposing asymptotic fall-off behavior on the gauge fields $A\in Q$ themselves.
+We have shown that it is not enough to require that gauge fields become flat at infinity, since this would still allow for non-zero tangent vectors $\alpha_A$ at infinity, which would spoil the finiteness of energy.
 Intuitively, this means gauge transformations acting at infinity create infinite energy, even if the energy depends only on gauge-invariant quantities.
 To counter this, we need to require that $A$ approaches a \textit{fixed} flat connection at infinity.
-In the non-Abelian case we must also choose fixed flat connection to be invariant under the adjoint action of the structure group $G$.
+In the non-Abelian case we also chose this Dirichlet boundary condition to be invariant under the adjoint action of the structure group $G$ in order not to restrict the gauge group unnecessarily.
 The gauge transformations that leave this fixed connection at infinity invariant are then precisely the elements of $\mathcal{G}$ that are constant at infinity.
 Properly interpreted, this means that we consider the equivalent problem on a conformal compactification $\hat{\Sigma}$ of $\Sigma$, and require that gauge transformations be constant on $\partial\hat{\Sigma}$.
 This yields the group of boundary-preserving gauge symmetries $\mathcal{G}^I$.